 The PEC, which is a committee appointed by the Supreme Court, issues ethics opinions responding to ethics-related questions.
-Only members of the State Bar of Texas may request a PEC opinion.

 Before you request an opinion: